sebilune/cells-sim/README.md

 <img src="./docs/assets/img/logo.png" alt="Cells Sim Logo" width="120" align="right" />

 A web based cellular automata simulation playground powered by my own variation of [Jeffrey Ventrella's "Clusters"](http://www.ventrella.com/Clusters) algorithm.
-It simulates the movement and interaction of up to a million particles using rules of attraction and repulsion, creating complex and organic patterns.
+It simulates the movement and interaction of hundreds of thousands of particles using rules of attraction and repulsion, creating complex and organic patterns.

 ### Features

-- Simulate up to a million interacting particles.
+- Simulate hundreds of thousands of interacting particles smoothly in the browser.
 - Customizable attraction/repulsion rules between particle types.
 - Adjustable physics parameters for diverse behaviors.
 - GPU accelerated with WebGL.